loongson-community/loongarch-rs/loongarch-insn/README.md

 We intend to allow the MulanOWL license as soon as it gets support in SPDX and Cargo.

-If you only make use of some of the provided crates, then not all licenses apply.
-For now, this means if the built-in list of LoongArch instructions is not pulled in via the `loongarch-insn` crate, then the CC-BY-4.0 license would not be relevant.

 [Apache-2.0]: https://spdx.org/licenses/Apache-2.0.html
 [CC-BY-4.0]: https://spdx.org/licenses/CC-BY-4.0.html